10 Identity Theft warning signs and prevention tips.

 - Keep your devices current on anti-virus, anti-spyware and anti-malware software, and keep firewalls active.

 - Only give personal information to trusted sources and always ask why it’s needed.

 - If you don’t know the sender of an email, don’t open it.
-Even if you do, don’t click any links or download attachments.
+Even if you do open it, don’t click any links or download attachments.

 - Routinely review your financial accounts and use AnnualCreditReport.com to check your credit report.
 You can request one free from each credit bureau every 12 months.

 - Consider signing up for fraud alerts and freezing your credit files.